heuvel/docker_flask_sklearn_tutorial/tutorial/README.md

 This Github repo (https://github.com/heuvel/docker_flask_sklearn_tutorial) contains the following components:
 - A Jupyter Notebook with Python code that fits a model on the iris dataset and saves the model into a Python Pickle file.
 - A small API that is able to classify an observation given on the endpoint `/classify` with the four variables as GET-params: `/classify/sl/sw/pl/pw`
-  - sl, sw, pl, pw are the four measurements that make up one observation: setal length, setal width, pedal length and pedal width
+  - sl, sw, pl, pw are the four measurements that make up one observation: sepal length, sepal width, pedal length and pedal width
   - Example of a call to the API with a measurement is `localhost:5000/classify/2.3/3.3/2.0/2.5/`
 - A Dockerfile that generates a Docker Image that is able to run this API